neelsoumya/science_blog_fun/drown_mount_everest.md

 ---

 This assumes no existing ocean depth and ignores every other geographic complication.
-But hey, that’s what makes it a “What If?” thought experiment.</sub>